extrawurst/apn-d/README.md

 apn-d
 =====

-Apple Push Notification in D for vibe.d
+Apple Push Notification (apn) service for D using vibe.d (roughly based on node-apn)